FoxLisk/alttp-notes/resources_and_tutorials.md

 # Resources and Tutorials

-TODO: do we really need a channel index?

 ## Primary Channels

 - <#414529778385944576> - Updates on community events, leaderboard rulings, and other important info